Prof-Cloud/AWS-Multi-Region-Resilient-Architecture/README.md

 - All actions are logged to CloudWatch Logs for visibility and troubleshooting

-SNS
+SNS Notifications

 - Sends email alerts when a database failover is triggered
-- Notifies the developer when London becomes the new writer
 - Real-time visibility into disaster recovery events

-Cloudwatch
+Cloudwatch Monitoring

+- Monitors ALB health, latency, and EC2 availability
+- Monitors Aurora replication health
+- Drives both application-level and database-level failover decisions
+- Centralized logging for EC2, Lambsa, and failover workflows

-DNS Failover Strategy
+DNS Failover Strategy (Route53)

 Route53 is configured with failover routing policies for both:
   - The root domain
   - The www subdomain

-Each has:
+Each domain has:
   - A primary record pointing to the primary ALB
   - a secondary record pointing to the London ALB

+Failver is controlled by:
+  - Calculated health checks based on CloudWatch alarms
+  - ALB health and latency metrics

-If the primary region becomes unhealthy, Route53 automatically sends traffic to the secondary region.
+If the primary region becomes unhealthy, Route53 automatically redirects traffic to the secondary region, ensuring minimal downtime and no manual DNS changes.